Sean O'Keefe: Administrator of NASA (2001–2005)

 In the buildup to the 2004 presidential election, a dispute in the press occurred between O'Keefe and NASA climatologist James Hansen.
 In 2003, it was claimed, O'Keefe warned Hansen not to discuss humanity's role in global warming.
 "The administrator [Mr. O'Keefe] interrupted me," Dr. Hansen said in the New York Times, "he told me that I should not talk about dangerous anthropogenic interference, because we do not know enough or have enough evidence for what would constitute dangerous anthropogenic interference."
 O'Keefe's spokesperson said O'Keefe had not meant to admonish Hansen or suggest that research efforts should be cut.
 The New York Times reported that "Dr. Franco Einaudi, director of the NASA Earth Sciences Directorate at the Goddard Space Flight Center in Greenbelt, Maryland, and Dr. Hansen's supervisor, said he was at the meeting between Dr. Hansen and Mr. O'Keefe.
 Dr. Einaudi confirmed that Mr. O'Keefe had interrupted the presentation to say that these were "delicate issues" and there was a lot of uncertainty about them.
 But, he added: "Whether it is obvious to take that as an order or not is a question of judgment.
 Personally, I did not take it as an order."

 O'Keefe responded to President Bush's 'Vision for Exploration' by hiring retired Navy Admiral Craig E. Steidle who had previously led development of the Joint Strike Fighter (JSF) as an associate administrator in charge of NASA's new Exploration Systems Mission Directorate (ESMD).
 He developed a mission architecture for lunar exploration based on four launches of medium-lift vehicles and four space rendezvous per mission, which was immediately scrapped by Michael Griffin upon his arrival at NASA.
 NASA started over with the Exploration Systems Architecture Study (ESAS), sixteen months after Bush's Vision for Space Exploration announcement.
-This led to the Ares I and Ares V launch vehicles (later canceled) and the Orion Crew Exploration Vehicle.
+This led to the Ares I and Ares V launch vehicles (later cancelled) and the Orion Crew Exploration Vehicle.

-O'Keefe announced his resignation from NASA on December 13, 2004.
+O'Keefe announced his resignation from NASA on December 13, 2004, effective February 15, 2005.

 Asteroid 78905 Seanokeefe was named in honor of O'Keefe's role as NASA administrator.